 - The word “Lord” is used of Christ: In some contexts in the New Testament, “Lord” means sir or master.
 In other contexts, it’s the translation for Yahweh, one of the names for God in the Old Testament.
 “Today in the town of David a Savior has been born to you; he is the Messiah, the Lord” (Luke 2:11, NIV).
 Also see Luke 1:43, Matthew 3:3, 1 Corinthians 8:6, Hebrews 1:10-12).

-- Jesus identified himself as the “I AM”: ““Very truly I tell you,” Jesus answered, “before Abraham was born, I am!”
+- Jesus identified himself as the “I AM”: “Very truly I tell you,” Jesus answered, “before Abraham was born, I am!”
 (John 8:58, NIV).
 It’s clear from the context that those heard him understood he was claiming to be God because they picked up stones to throw at him, which is the punishment for blasphemy: “At this, they picked up stones to stone him, but Jesus hid himself, slipping away from the temple grounds” (John 8:59, NIV).

 - Jesus possessed the attributes of deity: The Gospels teach that Jesus possessed qualities that only God has, according to the Bible.
 For example, Jesus was omniscient (John 1:48, 6:64), omnipresent (Matt.
 18:20, 28:20), sovereign, such as being able to forgive sin (Mark 2:5-7), and immortal (John 2:19-22).
 The Bible is also clear that only God is to be worshipped, yet Jesus accepts the worship of others on numerous occasions (Phil.
 2:9-11, Heb.
 1:6, Rev. 5:12).

-Does the Assemblies of God denomination believe Jesus is God?
+Does the Assemblies of God Denomination Believe Jesus is God?

 The largest denomination in the world that embraces Pentecostal theology is the Assemblies of God.
-The Assemblies of God, which is a Protestant Christian denomination, began in the early 20th century.
+The Assemblies of God, a Protestant Christian denomination, began in the early 20th century.
 The Assemblies of God’s belief statement, called the 16 Fundamental Truths, affirms the deity of Jesus Christ.

 In the 16 Fundamental Truths, #3 is “The Deity of the Lord Jesus Christ.”
-There are six points the statement makes about the doctrine as its revealed in the Bible:
+There are six points the statement makes about the doctrine as it’s revealed in the Bible: